-Marco Rubio announces immediate dispatch of U.S. aid to Venezuela after the devastating earthquakes
+Marco Rubio announces immediate dispatch of U.S. aid to Venezuela following the devastating earthquakes

-"The State Department is immediately deploying search and rescue teams, medical resources, and humanitarian assistance to Venezuela," said Marco Rubio after the earthquakes of magnitude 7.1 and 7.5.
+"The State Department is immediately deploying search and rescue teams, medical resources, and humanitarian assistance to Venezuela," said Marco Rubio after the 7.1 and 7.5 magnitude earthquakes.

-Message from Marco Rubio following the earthquakes in VenezuelaPhoto © X / VTV CHANNEL 8 - Creative Commons
+Message from Marco Rubio after the earthquakes in VenezuelaPhoto © X / VTV CANAL 8 - Creative Commons

 Related videos:

-The United States Secretary of State, Marco Rubio, announced on Thursday the immediate deployment of search and rescue teams, medical resources, and humanitarian assistance to Venezuela, by order of President Donald Trump, following the devastating earthquakes that shook the northern part of the country on Wednesday, June 24.
+The U.S. Secretary of State, Marco Rubio, announced this Thursday the immediate deployment of search and rescue teams, medical resources, and humanitarian assistance to Venezuela, following instructions from President Donald Trump, after the devastating earthquakes that struck the northern part of the country on Wednesday, June 24.

 "United States extends its deepest condolences to the people of Venezuela following the devastating earthquakes.
-Our hearts are with all those who have lost loved ones, the injured, and the brave rescue workers who are tirelessly working," wrote Rubio on his official account, adding that "America stands with the Venezuelan people in this difficult time."
+Our hearts are with all those who have lost loved ones, the injured, and the brave rescue workers who are working tirelessly," wrote Rubio on his official account, adding that "America stands with the Venezuelan people during this difficult time."

 X / Marco Rubio